simdjson/simdjson/HACKING.md

 make amalgamate
 ```

-The amalgamator is at `amalgamation.sh` at the top level.
+The amalgamator is at `amalgamate.sh` at the top level.
 It generates singleheader/simdjson.h by
 reading through include/simdjson.h, copy/pasting each header file into the amalgamated file at the
 point it gets included (but only once per header). singleheader/simdjson.cpp is generated from
 src/simdjson.cpp the same way, except files under generic/ may be included and copy/pasted multiple